aktech/tlume/README.md

 ### Disk Size

 By default, tlume sets the disk size to 85GB for converted VMs.
 Since the Tart configuration doesn't include disk size information, this parameter needs to be explicitly set for Lume.
 You can modify this using the `-disk-size` flag if your VM requires more or less space.
-The value is specified in gigabytes, making it more convenient to use (e.g., `-disk-size 100` for 100GB).
+The value can be specified with a unit suffix (e.g., `-disk-size 100GB` or `-disk-size 2TB`), making it more intuitive to use.
+Supported units are B, KB, MB, GB, and TB.
+If no unit is specified, GB is assumed.
 Note that this setting only affects the configuration and doesn't resize the actual disk image.

 ## 🤝 Contributing